 Note: Occasionally, AOEU offers topic courses to address timely issues in the field.
-These courses may not appear in the Graduate Catalog.
-Topic courses range from 1-3 semester credit hours and vary in term length, depending on the topic.
+Topic courses range from 1-3 semester credit hours and vary in term length.
+Currently enrolled students will be notified by email should a topic course be offered after the catalog publication.
 Refer to the university website for specific information on topic course offerings.
-Students may only apply three topics course credits to degree program electives.

-4.02 Term and Course Duration
+4.02 Trimester, Term, and Course Duration

-A term is a period of four months.
-The academic calendar is comprised of three terms:
+A trimester is a period of four months.
+The academic calendar is comprised of three trimesters:

-Fall Term: September-December
+• Fall Trimester: September-December

-Spring Term: January-AprilSummer Term: May-August
+• Spring Trimester: January-April

+Summer Trimester: May-August

-Courses begin on the first Monday of each month unless the first Monday falls during the annual end-of-year university closure.
-Courses run for the assigned number of weeks as follows.
+The length of a course is a term.
+Terms can be 3, 8, or 12 weeks in length.
+Course terms begin on the first Monday of each month unless the first Monday falls on an observed holiday.
+Courses run for the assigned number of weeks as follows: